VILLAGE INVESTORS PROGRAMME

 each VIP has a savings pot that is specifically for vulnerable children within their community so they can be supported with food, school fees and materials.

-parents, guardians and community volunteers are now part of the VIP.
+parents, guardians and community volunteers have been trained as part of the VIP.

 vulnerable children are being better provided for because of the VIP.